walbourn/walbourn.github.io/_posts/2020-11-06-care-and-feeding-of-modern-swapchains.md

 hr = device->CreateTexture2D(&desc, nullptr, &tex);
 ```

-When you create a ShaderResourceView or a RenderTargetView, you just default to using the same format as the resource:
+When you create a ShaderResourceView or a RenderTargetView, you indicate it's to use the sRGB degamma/gamma behavior:

 ```cpp
 D3D11_SHADER_RESOURCE_VIEW_DESC srvDesc = {};